zhicaogeorge/george-zhi-cao/content/authors/admin/_index.md

 education:
   courses:
-  - course: BA in Financial Engineering
+  - course: B.A. in Economics
     institution: Huazhong University of Science and Technology
     year: 2016-2020
-  - course: PhD in Economics
+  - course: Ph.D.
+Student in Economics
     institution: The Chinese University of Hong Kong
     year: 2020-
 # Social/Academic Networking